influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 #### Review cluster configuration tables

-1. Select the number of series in your dataset below, and then expand your replication factor.
+1. Select the series cardinality tab below, and then click to expand a replication factor.
-2. In the **Nodes x Core** column, find the nodes and cores in your configuration, and then review the recommended **maximum** guidelines.
+2. In the **Nodes x Core** column, find the number of data nodes and server cores in your configuration, and then review the recommended **maximum** guidelines.

 {{< tab-labels >}}
 {{% tabs %}}